 Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

-This is a fast-track Materials Science & Engineering course which is unrivalled in the market and provides candidates with comprehensive knowledge, skills & understanding on the structure, properties, applications, manufacture, inspection & testing of engineering materials & advanced materials, including metallic materials (ferrous & non-ferrous metals & alloys), as well as non-metallic & advanced materials including ceramics, carbons, polymers and composites.
+This is a fast-track Materials Science & Engineering training course which is unrivalled in the market and provides candidates with comprehensive knowledge, skills & understanding on the structure, properties, applications, manufacture, inspection & testing of engineering materials & advanced materials, including metallic materials (ferrous & non-ferrous metals & alloys), as well as non-metallic & advanced materials including ceramics, carbons, polymers and composites.

 The course has been developed by academic & industry experts which ensures that the content is both academically rigorous and practically relevant.